dma-dk/MsiNm/README.md

 You can now run the Wildfly app server using:

-    ./wildfly-8.0.0.Final/bin/standalone.sh
+    ./wildfly-8.1.0.Final/bin/standalone.sh

 ## Deploying to Wildfly

-Build the project and dploy the msinm web application:
+Build the project and deploy e.g. the Danish flavoured MSI-NM web application:

     mvn clean install
-    cd msinm-web
+    cd msinm-web-dk
     mvn wildfly:deploy

-You can now access the web application on: http://localhost:8080/msinm-web
+You can now access the web application on: http://localhost:8080/

 ## Idea Intellij setup